 - Take care of yourself!
 Watch your diet, exercise and get plenty of rest.

 - Manage your level of stress by consulting a physician and using relaxation techniques.

 - Accept changes as they occur.
 Do legal and financial planning early in the disease process.

 - Be realistic about what you can do,

 - Give yourself credit, not guilt, if you lose your patience or can’t do everything on your own.

-There are many resources available to assist caregivers.
-They include services such as: information and assistance to provide caregivers with valuable resource and referral information; respite care services to give caregivers relief from care giving; adult day health services to help loved ones reach the highest level of functioning possible; support groups to provide caregivers with suggestions from peers to make care giving easier.
+There are many resources available to assist caregivers including information and referral sources; respite care services to provide relief; adult day health services to help loved ones reach the highest level of functioning possible, and support groups.Click to view PDF of this page.